 Within the curricular framework, the focus of this competency based course is utilization of the nursing process and the art of managing and providing culturally and ethnically sensitive care to groups of clients in a variety of settings.
+Caring, communication/documentation, and teaching/learning principles are utilized in the analysis of care provided to clients experiencing complex health alterations.
 The student transitions from dependent and interdependent roles to independent practice.
-Integration and synthesis of all preciously learned content occurs.
-Caring, communication/documentation skills are utilized in the management and evaluation of care and interventions.
-The concepts of nursing, person, society, and health are integrated into all aspects of nursing care.
-Teaching/learning principles are applied and evaluated in a variety of health care settings.
+Integration and synthesis of all precisely learned content occurs.
+The metaparadigm of nursing, person, society, and health are utilized in the provision of increasingly complex nursing.
+Role development is expanded to emphasize manager of care.
+Teaching/learning principles are applied and evaluated in a variety of settings.
 Culmination of all pharmacological principles occurs.
-The student is able to function in the roles of manager of care, provider of care, and member of a profession at the generalist level of proficiency.
-Pre-requisites: NUR 1119, ENG 1113, PSY 1513, FCS 1253, NUR 1128, NUR 1123, EPY 2533, NUR 2218, NUR 2113, SPT 1113, SOC 2113.
-Co-requisites: NUR 2123, Fine arts elective.
-Semester Credit Hours: (6 semester credit hours allotted as follows: 3 hours lecture, 9 hours Lab/Clinical)
+The student is able to function in the roles of manager of care, provider or car, and member of a profession at the generalist level of proficiency.
+Semester Credit Hours: 9 semester credit hours allotted as follows: 5 hours theory, 4 hours Lab/Clinical